Integration of Alternative Messaging Providers

-The "seven.io" phone provider preconfigured by INTREXX can be replaced by any messaging provider.
-Own hardware (telephone systems, GSM cards) or software can also be connected if necessary.
+The "seven.io" phone provider, which is preconfigured by INTREXX, can be replaced with any messaging provider.
+Your own hardware (phone systems, GSM cards) or software can also be integrated if necessary.

 • Request the necessary information from the provider

-• Create process that converts SMS or voice call
+• Create a process that sends text messages or makes voice calls

-• Including the provider in the respective method
+• Integrating the provider into the respective method

 The required information from the provider

-Here we will cover the process that determines information from Intrexx and transfers it to the provider.
+Here, we'll cover the process that retrieves information from Intrexx and passes it on to the provider.

 Overview of the tasks in the process: